byanto/fintrackr/investment-service/docs/investment-plan.md

 - **Domain-Driven Design (DDD):** The service is structured around the core business domain.
 The database schema clearly defines aggregates like `Portfolio`, `Instrument`, `BrokerAccount`, `Trade`, and `Holding`.
 - **Event-Sourcing Pattern:** The use of an immutable `Trade` table as an event log, which is then used to calculate the current state in the `Holding` table, is a core design principle.
 This provides a full audit history.
+-   **Database Schema Management:** The database schema is managed through version-controlled SQL scripts using Flyway, ensuring consistent and repeatable database state across all environments.
 - **Stateless & Secure:** The service is a stateless resource server.
 It trusts the `api-gateway` for authentication and relies on enriched headers (e.g., `X-Authenticated-User-Id`) for authorization.
 - **Testability First:** All code must be written with testability in mind.
 - **API Documentation:** All endpoints must be documented using OpenAPI 3 (SpringDoc).
+- **Version-Controlled Migrations:** Database schema changes must be managed via Flyway migration scripts.
+Hibernate's `ddl-auto` will be set to `validate`.
+- **Fault Tolerance:** The service must be designed to handle failures in downstream services gracefully using patterns like Circuit Breakers.
+- **Configuration as Code:** All service configurations will be managed centrally in a Git repository, promoting consistency and auditability.